 What I Learned When Creating Font Pair

 It was December 31st, 2015 when I was off school for winter break when I decided to create Font Pair.
 The idea arose out of a personal need.
 I was having trouble finding free web fonts that paired well together.
-I searched a couple of hours on Google only to find a few font pairings that seemed to fit my need for the clients project.
+I searched a couple of hours on Google only to find a few font pairings that seemed to fit my need for the project I was working on.

-Here below are a few of the things I learned while creating Font Pair.
+In the meantime, here are a few of the things I learned while creating Font Pair…

 Improvements Can Always Be Made